culturecreates/artsdata-planet-lavitrine/README.md

 # Data Pipelines for LaVitrine

 The artsdata-planet-lavitrine pipeline transforms data in the Artsdata.ca data model into the LaVitrine data model.
+All the configs and batch scripts are managed in this repo.

 The LaVitrine data model differs slightly from the Artsdata data model.
 This pipeline transforms data from the Artsdata model to better fit the LaVitrine model.
 For a discussion see [Github Discussions](https://github.com/culturecreates/artsdata-planet-lavitrine/discussions/categories/modelling-discussions)

-# Grand Theatre de Québec
+# Grand Théâtre de Québec

 https://grandtheatre.qc.ca

-This website is crawled by an agent on the Artsdata Huginn platform.
+This website is crawled by an agent on the Artsdata platform.
+See https://github.com/culturecreates/artsdata-planet-gtq for details.
 It also has a taxonomy [gtq-event-type-mapping.ttl](https://github.com/culturecreates/artsdata-lavitrine/blob/main/gtq-event-type-mapping.ttl) to map strings from the original website to Artsdata event types.
-See https://github.com/culturecreates/artsdata-planet-gtq for details.

-## Compare source with Artsdata
+## Compare sources

 One way to visually check if the event data looks good is to compare event images between the source website and Artsdata using the generic Artsdata Event viewer (new version coming end of 2023).